withcenter/fireflow/README.md

 And copy the [fireflow security rules](https://raw.githubusercontent.com/withcenter/fireflow/main/firebase/firestore.rules) and paste it into your Firebase firestore security rules.

 ![Firestore Security Rules](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/firestore-rules.gif?raw=true)

+## Enable Push notifications

+- The fireflow is tightly coupled with the Push Notification as of now.
+So, you need to enable push notification on Flutterflow.

 ## AppService